willmino/Pyber_Analysis/README.md

 # Pyber_Analysis
 ## Overview

 After landing a job at Pyber, a Python-based ride-sharing company, Omar and I were tasked with generating some import summary figures for ride-sharing data from 2019.
-We want to impress the CEO V. Isualize by ensuring our analytical work is comprehensive and correct.
+We wanted to impress the CEO, V. Isualize, by ensuring our analytical work was comprehensive and correct.

 ## Purpose

-We are tasked with generating summary figures for the ride-sharing data in pandas dataframes format using the matplotlib library for impressive data visualizations.
-First, we need to generate dataframes for each city type within our data (Rural, Suburban, and Urban).
-Then, we need to retrieve summary statistics from these data, such as the total number of rides, number of drivers, and sum of the fares from each city type.
-We will then perform calculations to generate relevant statistics such as the average fare per ride for each city type and the average fare per driver for each city type.
+We were tasked with generating summary figures for the ride-sharing data in pandas dataframes format using the matplotlib library for impressive data visualizations.
+First, we needed to generate dataframes for each city type within our data (Rural, Suburban, and Urban).
+Then, we needed to retrieve summary statistics from these data, such as the total number of rides, number of drivers, and sum of the fares from each city type.
+We then performed calculations to generate relevant statistics such as the average fare per ride for each city type and the average fare per driver for each city type.
 Further data structuring in dataframes and indexing allowed us to generate the code using the matplotlib library to visualize the data.

 ## Analysis
-First, our pandas library (as pd) code `city_data_df = pd.read_csv("Resources/city_data.csv")` and `ride_data_df = pd.read_csv("Resources/city_data.csv") ` was simultaneously used to open the necessary csv files and load them into their own pandas dataframes.
+First, our pandas library (as pd) code `city_data_df = pd.read_csv("Resources/city_data.csv")` and `ride_data_df = pd.read_csv("Resources/city_data.csv") ` was used to simultaneously open the necessary csv files and load them into their own pandas dataframes.
 The dataframes were subsequently merged into a single dataframe by the code:

  `pyber_data_df = pd.merge(ride_data_df, city_data_df, how="left", on=["city", "city"])`.

- We generated statistics for the count of all rides per city type by grouping the `pyber_data_df` dataframe by `"type"`, performing a `count()` aggregation function, and designating to return only the `ride_id` column.
+ We generated a statistic for the count of all rides per city type by grouping the `pyber_data_df` dataframe by `"type"`, performing a `count()` aggregation function, and designating to return only the `ride_id` column.
 This gave us the variable `rides_per_city_type`.
 This code was summarized as:

  `rides_per_city_type = pyber_data_df.groupby(["type"]).count()["ride_id"]`.